MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can also create separate packages based on different langauges, Office applications, or installation settings, but we don't recommend it.
 Instead, we recommend including all the Office applications and all the languages your organization requires in each of your installation packages.
 Later, when you deploy the packages to different groups of client devices, you can specify which language and Office applications are actually installed.

 To package the languages, we recommend identifying required languages in each region.
 You can deploy these languages directly as part of the first installation of Office.
 You can also install the language that matches the operating system of the client device.
-For more details, see [Install Office in the same language as the client operating system](overview-of-the-office-2016-deployment-tool.md#install-office-in-the-same-language-as-the-client-operating-system).
+For more details, see [Install the same languages as the operating system](overview-of-deploying-languages-in-office-365-proplus.md#install-the-same-languages-as-the-operating-system).

 After you've deployed Office with the required languages, you can install additional language accessory packs at any time by choosing one of the following: